Identity & directories

 The standards that do the work.

 Owlie supports OIDC SSO with Google (shared credentials) and tenant-supplied Microsoft, Okta, or custom OIDC providers.
-SAML 2.0 is part of the standards layer — see /integrations/standards for SAML specifics.
+SAML 2.0 is on the roadmap, not yet available — external sign-in is OIDC-based today (see /integrations/standards).
 SCIM is used for directory and lifecycle sync where the source system speaks it.

 If your directory isn't in the list.

-If your directory or identity system isn't named above, the in-app connector builder is usually the path — especially for OIDC-based systems.
+If your directory or identity system isn't named above, the in-app connector builder is usually the path — it covers OAuth 2.0, API-key, and JWT auth shapes.
 Request a native connector via /integrations/request if one makes sense for more teams than yours.

 The directory you already run.
 Governed by Owlie.